LogenAutry2004/discordbot/README.md

 ```
 <h1>Hello!
-This is the current working repository for the moose bot for the moose byte community.</h1>
+This is the current working repository for the moose bot for the moose byte community. > Developed by Logen Autry</h1>
-<h2>Developed by Logen Autry</h2>